envisionme/autofill/README.txt

 copy the textfield/textarea class or ID and paste it into the field that says ID.

-But if the admin user don't want to use this method there is a sample.js file that could be saved to anything that admin user would like.
+But if the admin user don't want to use this method there is a sample.autofill.js file that could be saved to anything that admin user would like.
+Please have a look at the code below.

-Call the plugin like so:
+Call the Plugin like so:
 Drupal.behaviors.autofill = function(context) {
   $("#edit-field-test-0-value").autofill( {
-    value: "Hallo world",
+    value: "Hallo who?",
-    prePopulate: "Hallo Piet",
+    prePopulate: "Hallo world",
     defaultTextColor: "#666666",
     activeTextColor: "#000000",
   }